-Sexual health for men
+Sexual health in women

 Sexual health problems are a typical scleroderma symptom for women.
 Most women with vulval and vaginal problems find them difficult to discuss.
 Be reassured that these difficulties are common - you are not alone.